West Memphis, Arkansas: World War II to the modern era

 West Memphis began its role as a trucking hub with the opening of parts of Interstate 55 in the 1950s.
 With both I-55 and I-40 traveling toward the Mississippi River, West Memphis became known as the "crossroads of America" in the trucking industry.
 In 1973, a six-lane highway bridge, known as the Hernando de Soto Bridge and located north of the Harahan, opened as part of I-40.

 In 1980, Leo Chitman was elected as the city's first African American mayor.
 Current mayor Marco McClendon, who became the youngest West Memphis Mayor to be sworn into office in 2019, is African American as well.

-On December 14, 1987, a tornado killed six people and caused approximately $35 million in damage.
+On December 14, 1987, an F3 tornado struck West Memphis, killing six people and causing approximately $35 million in damage.
+It left 1,500 people homeless and destroyed high-voltage power lines, leaving all of Crittenden County without power.
+The tornado narrowly missed a dog race track where several thousand people had gathered, likely averting a much higher death toll.
 The town had not recovered from the tornado damage when it flooded from 12 in of rain on December 25, 1987.
 Additionally, 7 to 10 in of snow fell on January 6, 1988.
-When the snow began to melt, this added to the already existing flood problems and the destruction caused by the tornado.
+When the snow began to melt, it added to the already existing flood problems and the destruction caused by the tornado.

 Some of the major employers in the city are Schneider National Carriers, Southland Park Gaming & Racing, Family Dollar Distribution, FedEx National LTL, and Robert Bosch Power Tools.
 Family Dollar Distribution and FedEx National LTL are located in the Mid-America Industrial Park west of the city.

 The 1993 murders of three young boys and the subsequent convictions of Damien Echols, Jason Baldwin, and Jessie Misskelley, Jr. brought much unwanted attention to West Memphis.
 The three young men convicted were known as the West Memphis Three and the case brought about a great amount of public intrigue.
 Four documentaries have been made about the incident, the first being Paradise Lost: The Child Murders at Robin Hood Hills.
 Echols, Baldwin, and Misskelley were released from jail in 2011 after signing an Alford plea, which allowed them to plead guilty while maintaining their innocence.
 They were released with time served and placed on probation until 2021.